 One popular and effective least-toxic pesticide is Boric Acid.
 Boric acid, formulated from a natural mineral, is an effective insect stomach poison.
 When properly applied, it has a relatively low toxicity compared to other pesticides.
 While boric acid is somewhat slower acting than other materials, it is highly effective over a long period of time.
 But remember, all pesticides are poisons designed to kill, and should be handled carefully.
 Boric acid should be applied only in areas where it will not come in contact with people - cracks and crevices, behind counters, and in baseboards.
 Applicators should wear protective clothing, gloves, and a filter mask.
 Other least toxic pesticides include diatomaceous earth, vinegar, oil of lemon eucalyptus, Bacillus Thuringiensis (Bt), neem and horticultural soaps.

-Least Toxic Control of Pests factsheets can be ordered individually or as a compilation by emailing Beyond Pesticides.
+Least Toxic Control of Pests factsheets can be ordered individually by emailing Beyond Pesticides.
 Check back often as we are continually updating our factsheets that are available online.
 For more information on integrated pest management and utilizing least toxic alternatives, check out our Children and Pesticides page.